mkuf/prind/docker/moonraker/README.md

 ## Healthcheck
 `/opt/health.sh` gets executed every 5s inside the container.

+> Be aware that enabling health checks in docker may increase CPU usage drastically.
+> In tests, cpu usage of the container was doubled when executing the healtch check every 30s and increased sixfold when executing every 5s.
+> This may lead to resource shortages on low powered host and unwanted behaviour

 The script does the following:
 * queries the `/server/info` endpoint of moonraker
 * Performs the following checks